 3. He Doesn’t Want To Commit

-Another reason he goes and comes back frequently is that he simply doesn’t want a serious relationship.
+Another reason he goes and comes back every time is that he simply doesn’t want a serious relationship.

-Some guys choose not to commit, and explore their options with women without developing feelings.
+Some guys choose not to commit and explore their options with women without developing feelings.
 This could simply be his lifestyle, and it may be hard to change him.
 Or he potentially has commitment issues and can’t handle other people’s feelings other than his own.

 Try to find out whether he is actually interested in staying with you long-term, and then decide how you want to proceed.

-4. He’s Doesn’t Want Anyone Else To Have You
+4. He Doesn’t Want Anyone Else To Have You

-He might figure that you’re not the one for him, but the minute you start to look over the horizon at all your love possibilities, here he comes again.
+He might be still trying to figure out if you’re the one for him, but the minute you start to look over the horizon at all your love possibilities, here he comes again.
 He seems like he can’t stay away.

 He does this to prevent you from making a genuine connection with another person.